Quantum-Press/Viewports/readme.txt

 == Description ==

-**Quantum Viewports** extends the native Gutenberg blocks with responsive style controls – no extra blocks required.
+**Quantum Viewports** extends the native Gutenberg blocks with responsive style controls without using extra blocks.
 Unlike other plugins that add custom blocks or duplicate components, Quantum Viewports integrates directly with the **standard block components**.

 **Key Features:**